How To Extract Data From Website To Google Sheets

 Method 4: Using APIs

 Many websites provide APIs (Application Programming Interfaces) that allow you to extract data from their website.
 APIs are a set of rules and protocols that allow different systems to communicate with each other.
-(See Also: How To Do Divided By In Google Sheets)
+(See Also: How To Copy Just Values In Google Sheets)

 To use an API, you need to sign up for an API key and then use the API key to make requests to the API.
 The API will then return the data you requested.